LOQ9/Auth0-GoProxy/README.md

 # Auth0 Go Proxy

+**This repository is no longer maintained.
+Nowadays there are several zero trust alternatives such as Cloudflare Access, Pomerium, ...**

 Sometimes, you want to put a sensitive web application behind a login wall.
 Sometimes, you don't want to write the authentication logic yourself.
 In this repository, we provide a proxy application that authenticates through Auth0.